Terms of Conditions of Bid

 4.4 Bidder certifies that neither the Bidder nor any firm, corporation, partnership, or institution represented by Bidder, or anyone acting for any such entity has (a) violated the antitrust laws of this State, (codified in Section 15.01 et seq., Texas Business and Commerce Code), or the Federal Antitrust Laws, or (b) communicated directly or indirectly the bid made to any competitor or any other person engaged in such line of business.

 4.5 Bidder, in accordance with Section 2155.004, Texas Government Code, certifies that it has not received compensation for its participation in the preparation of the requirements or specifications for this Invitation to Bid.
-In addition, Bidder certifies that an award of a contract or agreement to Bidder will not violate Section 2155.006, Texas Government Code, prohibiting University from entering into a contract that involves financial participation by a person who, during the previous five years, has been convicted of violating federal law or assessed a penalty in a federal, civil, or administrative enforcement action in connection with a contract awarded by the federal government for relief, recovery, or reconstruction efforts as a
+In addition, Bidder certifies that an award of a contract or agreement to Bidder will not violate Section 2155.006, Texas Government Code, prohibiting University from entering into a contract that involves financial participation by a person who, during the previous five years, has been convicted of violating federal law or assessed a penalty in a federal, civil, or administrative enforcement action in connection with a contract awarded by the federal government for relief, recovery, or reconstruction efforts as a result of Hurricane Rita, Hurricane Katrina or any other disaster occurring after September 24, 2005.

 4.6 Bidder, pursuant to Section 2155.004 and 2155.006, Texas Government Code, certifies that Bidder is not ineligible to receive the award of or payments under any resulting contract or agreement and acknowledges that such a contract or agreement may be terminated and payment withheld if these certifications are inaccurate.